How much do you know about the American Disability Act? Here are 10 essentials you need to know and number 5 will surely surprise you.

 3. Understanding the Americans with Disabilities Act.
 There are five sections, referred to in the law as “titles” that detail the rights of approximately 54 million Americans with disabilities.
 The ADA impacts employers, schools, businesses and transportation providers.

 4. ADA provide access to proper health care.
 Proper health care leads to improved quality of life for people with disabilities, and the ADA requires doctors and hospitals to provide equal access to health care to all Americans, regardless of disability.
+If your disability is in relation to your military service, you may also want to look here to see how else you can be helped.

 5. ADA allows you to get the 5-Star accessibility treatment.
 The ADA (i.e., Title III) requires all hotels and motels in the U.S. to make their facilities equally accessible to people with disabilities.
 There are two types of accessible guest rooms: those with “mobility” features and others with “communication” features.
 For guests with mobility impairments, features such as roll-in showers, lower counters, and perhaps 90-degree B-5898 grab bars can be offered.
 For guests who are deaf or hard-of-hearing, hotels and motels are required to provide rooms equipped with visual notification devices, telephone amplifiers, and TDDs (Telecommunication Devices for the Deaf)